RetroDECK/ES-DE/USERGUIDE.md

 If ES can't find any game files during startup, an error message will be displayed with the option to change the ROM directory path.

-Assuming the default ROM directory is used, we need to create a directory corresponding to the \<platform\> tag in es_systems.cfg, in this example it's **nes**.
+Assuming the default ROM directory is used, we need to create a directory corresponding to the \<path\> tag in es_systems.cfg, in this example it's **nes**.

 This would look something like this on Unix and Windows: